Roger Skinner

 A lifelong bachelor, as a judge Skinner shared an Albany home with attorney and politician Martin Van Buren, who was a widower.
 Skinner's health declined in 1825, and Van Buren nursed him during his final illness.
 He died in Albany on August 19, 1825.
 Skinner was initially buried at State Street Cemetery in Albany.
 He was reinterred in Van Buren's family plot at Albany Rural Cemetery in 1857.

 Early life

-Skinner was born in Litchfield, Connecticut Colony, British America on June 1, 1773.
+Skinner was born in Litchfield, Connecticut Colony, British America on June 1, 1773, a son of Timothy Skinner and Susanna Marsh Skinner.
 He was educated in Litchfield, studied law, was admitted to the bar, and entered private practice in Connecticut.

 Start of career

 While practicing in Connecticut, Skinner served as clerk of the Litchfield County Probate Court from 1796 to 1806.

 He continued private practice in Albany, New York.
 Among the students who learned the law from him after his move to New York were Silas Wright and Judge Esek Cowen of Saratoga Springs.
 He was a member of the New York State Assembly from 1808 to 1811.

 As a resident of Sandy Hill, he was appointed a justice of the peace in 1808.
 He was district attorney for the Fourth Judicial District of New York from 1811 to 1812.
 Skinner was appointed United States Attorney for the Northern District of New York in 1815 and served until 1819.
 He was a member of the New York State Senate from 1818 to 1821.
 In 1821, Skinner served on the state Council of Appointment.